 Leo was just waking up.
 He could hear the horribly familiar sound of rain tapping on his windowsill.
 He stumbled out of bed and turned on his computer to check his mail.
 There was none, and he was disappointed until he remembered that it was Saturday, and most people only seemed to message him during the week.
+Messages no, but plenty of snow in Seattle today.
 His stomach felt like a Captain Beefheart album, and he slowly remembered the half-pizza he had consumed the night before.

 Bored, and in doubt that anyone would be calling, he stayed online and checked some Philadelphia websites.
 He reminded himself how much he disliked the City Paper, then, checking another page, wondered how the Flyers would embarrass themselves against the slumping Chicago Blackhawks.

 Eventually, he was bored enough to check the weather, partially hoping that the East Coast was entrenched in the eternal rain he had come to expect every day.
 Instead, he saw that there was a chance of snow.
 Instantly, he started to think about winter in Philadelphia, and how much he hated it.
 But he also remembered some beautiful things.
 He saw himself Christmas shopping four years ago, trudging faithfully through the slush, arms full of shopping bags.

 He remembered how he decided to take a well-deserved break from shopping by stopping into Tiffany’s Cabaret, and how he ended up staying there for five hours talking with some blonde dancer named Christina.
 He remembered the last blizzard that hit the East Coast, and how he and his neighbor Jim spent the entire day shoveling out their entire street by themselves, and when he was finished and went inside, he was glad he was in Seattle, his beloved town.